Pork & Sauerkraut: A New Year’s Tradition in Pennsylvania

 Greensburg

-The Pickled Chef offers a variety of all-natural preservative free hand-canned and hand-packed products including pestos and fresh fermented sauerkraut, classic bread and butter and dill pickles, and pickled vegetables, such as green beans, radishes, ramps, beets, squash, okra and kohlrabi.
+The Pickled Chef offers a variety of all-natural preservative free hand-canned and hand-packed products including pestos and freshly fermented sauerkraut, classic bread and butter and dill pickles, and pickled vegetables, such as green beans, radishes, ramps, beets, squash, okra, and kohlrabi.
 A variety of condiments, conserves, jams, sauces, dressings, and kimchi-style items are available.

 share or pin this article